5l1v3r1/OWA-MailboxSearch/README.md

 # OWA-MailboxSearch
-A PowerShell tool that leverages the EWS API to search Email Subject and Body content against user provided terms.
-For any given match, both Email Subject and Body are returned for user viewing.
+A PowerShell tool that leverages the EWS API to search and pull content from an MS Exchange user's Mailbox.
+In all cmdlets the email subject and body are returned for viewing.

 Note: Requires the Microsoft.Exchange.WebServices.dll.
 See script for link to the 2.2 EWS API
 Note2: I've uploaded the v2.2 API's DLL.
 Feel free to use or not use as preferred.